jb753/turbigen/doc/tutorial.rst

-We can now store the flow field in a :class:`~turbigen.meanline.MeanLine` object, a blank instance of which is created by calling :class:`~turbigen.meanline.MeanLine.allocate`.
+We can now store the flow field in a :class:`~turbigen.meanline.MeanLine` object, a blank instance of which is created by calling :meth:`~turbigen.design.MeanLineDesign.allocate`.
 The indexing convention for mean line stations is that `ml.shape == (2, n_row)`, where the first index is the station (0 for inlet, 1 for exit) and the second index is the row number.
 It is often more convenient to work with a one-dimensional view of shape `(2*n_row,)`, which can be obtained through the  `ml.flat` property.
 All data flows go through setter methods on the :class:`~turbigen.meanline.MeanLine` object that ensure the flow field is consistent and valid.
+See :doc:`/meanline` for the full reference of what is stored, how it is indexed, and which setters are available.
 In our case:

 .. literalinclude:: ../tutorial/step3/turbigen_plugins/fan.py
    :language: python